AFornio/TheRealEmailExtractor/README.md

 # TheRealEmailExtractor

-I can't believe no one did this before.

 This is a simple, yet powerful, email extractor for any website.

 You just have to input the url and the bot will write into a file the emails that was able to find.